henriquenery1/bowling-kata-tdd/Readme.md

 ### business rules
 1. Game: 10 frames

-2. each frame the player has two opportunities
+2. Each frame the player has two opportunities

 3. Score for the frame = the total number of pins knocked down + bonuses for strikes and spares.